zeux/zeux.github.io/_posts/2025-03-31-measuring-acceleration-structures.md

 [^1]: For the purpose of this analysis we will ignore TLAS; for this particular scene the memory costs of TLAS storage are very low - it only has a few hundred mesh instances; while this can be much larger in real games, I would expect BLAS storage to dominate.
 [^2]: Due to instancing, the amount of geometry present in the scene is larger - around 4M; be careful with that detail if you compare other Bistro variants to the numbers presented here, as they may not match.
-[^3]: I don't have access to RTX 2000 series to measure this, feel free to reproduce this and contribute a number!
-You will need latest (570+) drivers.
 [^4]: radv is the default user-space driver for Linux systems, and the production driver for Steam Deck; all AMD measurements apart from the one explicitly listed below are taken from their official driver, AMDVLK, which is mostly the same between Windows/Linux.
 [^5]: I think the gaming community affectionately refers to this phenomenon as "AMD fine wine".
 [^6]: These numbers were captured using official Intel drivers on Windows, *not* Mesa on Linux.
 I don't have Intel's Linux numbers handy, and don't feel like re-plugging the GPU again.